LeoJuguet/report-internship2024/report.typ

 )],
 caption: "Example of output of the safety checker when there is an error or a warning" )

-To give an idea of the performance of the new safety checker, we tried it on the `ntt` function @ntt-function.
+To give an idea of the performance of the new safety checker, we tested it on the `ntt` function @ntt-function.

-With the old safety checker, the analysis of the function took `30 seconds`, this is now possible in less than `3 seconds`.
+With the old safety checker, the analysis of the function took `30 seconds`; this is now possible in less than `3 seconds`.
-However, in both cases with the widening, we are only able to prove that the array is well-initialized (because it is well-initialized before).
+However, in both cases with the widening, we are only able to prove that the array is well-initialized (because it is well-initialized beforehand).
-Due to the upper bound approximation of scalars in the loop for the widening, we are not able to prove that there is no out-of-bounds access.
+Due to the upper bound approximation of scalars in the loop for the widening, we are unable to prove that there is no out-of-bounds access.

-If we unroll the loop, we are able to prove that the array is well-initialized and there is no out-of-bounds access and the loop terminated (like the analysis terminate with loop unrolling), this takes `45 seconds` with the new safety checker.
+If we unroll the loop, we can prove that the array is well-initialized, that there is no out-of-bounds access, and that the loop terminates
+(as the analysis terminates with loop unrolling).
+This takes `45 seconds` with the new safety checker.
 With the older safety checker, after `3 hours`, the analysis was not finished.

-In another file with 6 different functions #footnote([#link("https://github.com/LeoJuguet/jasmin/blob/cryptoline-mopsa/compiler/jasa/tests/test_poly.jazz")]), the analysis takes around `0.430s` for the new checker to be analyzed, and around `6.37s` for the previous checker.
+In another file with 6 different functions #footnote([#link("https://github.com/LeoJuguet/jasmin/blob/cryptoline-mopsa/compiler/jasa/tests/test_poly.jazz")]), the analysis takes around `0.430 seconds` for the new checker and around `6.37 seconds` for the previous checker.
-(see @details-performances-test for details about the tests.)
+(See @details-performances-test for details about the tests.)

-The final implementation for the arrays feature counts around 3,000 lines of code.
-The previous safety checker that performed more checks has 7,000 lines of code.
-However, around 1,000 lines of code in the new safety checker are for extending the MOPSA AST and translating the Jasmin AST to MOPSA.
+The final implementation for the arrays feature consists of around 3,000 lines of code.
+The previous safety checker, which performed more checks, had 7,000 lines of code.
+However, around 1,000 lines of code in the new safety checker are dedicated to extending the MOPSA AST and translating the Jasmin AST to MOPSA.

 = Conclusion and future work

-This new safety checker, written with MOPSA, check that scalar variable are well initialized, the array access are in bounds, and successfuly check is array are well initialized, when there are initialized from one border to the middle.
-Moreover the support of contract allow to check function independently, and check to check property, like the initialization of array.
-Futhermore, with the modularity of Mopsa, the code is simple to extend and maintain.
-This implementation is also faster than the previous one, and the way MOPSA is built provides some ideas to add more checks inside the safety checker.
+This new safety checker, written with MOPSA, checks that scalar variables are well-initialized, that array accesses are in bounds, and successfully verifies that arrays are well-initialized when they are initialized from one border to the middle.
+Moreover, the support for contracts allows for independent function checks and property verification, such as the initialization of arrays.
+Furthermore, with the modularity of MOPSA, the code is simple to extend and maintain.
+This implementation is also faster than the previous one, and the way MOPSA is built provides ideas for adding more checks inside the safety checker.

-However, implementing the support of basic memory will be necessary to support a larger proportion of Jasmin programs.
+However, implementing support for basic memory will be necessary to accommodate a larger proportion of Jasmin programs.
-But without a doubt, it is possible to implement this with MOPSA, without significant loss in speed.
+Without a doubt, it is possible to implement this with MOPSA without significant loss in speed.

 It seems that with MOPSA, it is possible to handle more checks on values, such as verifying if an array is initialized with only 0s.

-Detection of loop termination will also be interesting to check, but due to the over-approximation approach of MOPSA, this may not be easy to implement.
-Currently, termination is only proved when loops are fully unrolled and the analysis terminates.
+Detecting loop termination will also be interesting to check, but due to the over-approximation approach of MOPSA, this may not be easy to implement.
+Currently, termination is only proven when loops are fully unrolled, and the analysis terminates.

-Other tasks need to be completed to finish the prototype and move towards a more "production-ready product".
+Other tasks need to be completed to finish the prototype and move towards a more "production-ready" product.

 In Jasmin, it is possible to call a CPU instruction and get the result and flags, which depend on the target CPU.
 For now, the output is the top value and initialized for scalar values, but an approach similar to function calls will be possible, with specific cases handled.
-Similar things can also be done for system calls, which are not yet handled.
+Similar functionality can also be implemented for system calls, which are not yet handled.

-For a more advance future, it's also plan to be able to communicate to EasyCrypt which properties already has been proved by the safety checker, to have a workflow in the future, where developer run the safety checker and prove after in EasyCrypt part that have not been yet proved.
+For a more advanced future, it is also planned to communicate to EasyCrypt which properties have already been proven by the safety checker, to establish a workflow where developers run the safety checker and subsequently prove parts in EasyCrypt that have not yet been verified.

 = Acknowledgements